 You will receive an acknowledgement within three working days.
-Your complaint will be investigated by the appropriate Manager or Director of Services for Students and you will receive a letter of outcome within fourteen working days.
+Your complaint will be investigated by the appropriate Manager or Director and you will receive a letter of outcome within fourteen working days.

 If you are still unhappy with the outcome follow Step 3

 You need to write a letter addressed to the Quality Administrator with your reasons for requesting an Appeal and you must make your request for an Appeal within ten days of receiving your letter of outcome.
 The decision of the Appeal Panel is final.

 You are still not happy after you have had your Appeal follow step 4